vac-mmis/GUI4PDT/backend/doc/classes/Models.PDT.md

 ▸ **getPublicPDT**(): `Object`

-Give PDT but with only puglic data (without PDTDir)
+Give PDT but with only public data (without PDTDir)

 #### Returns